1. Is it the schools, the parents or the children?

 Darwin’s now universally accepted (in the world of science) explanation of evolution is based on natural selection, which is the mechanism by which species can change and new species can emerge over millions of years as random genetic variations that produce small advantageous feeding or reproductory changes in individuals can be inherited by their offspring so as to aggregate over long periods of time into major changes that give the illusion of design.

-Since the invention of farming and stock rearing humans have learned how to produce changes in species through artificial selection, which is commonly called selective breeding.
+Since the invention of farming and stock rearing, humans have learned how to produce changes in species through artificial selection, which is commonly called selective breeding.
 Farmers and stock breeders have been manipulating the sexual reproduction of animals and plants for hundreds of years to produce more and better foodstuffs.
 Apart from replacing random mutations by human design, the major difference from natural selection is the timescale.
-Whereas natural selection usually operates on a timescale of millions of years selective breeding can produce major variations in species in just a few generations.
-Dog breeding is another example.
+Whereas natural selection usually operates on a timescale of millions of years, selective breeding can produce major variations in species in just a few generations.
+Dog breeding is an example.

 Sexual selection is where sexual preferences (ie culture/fashion) influence the success of individuals in the mating game.
 The classic example in nature is the evolution of the tail of the male peacock.
 Despite this having apparently negative survival utility, in that it is cumbersome and makes the possessor readily visible to predators, at some time in the past some peahens decided that males with big colourful tails were the most fanciable (a peahen meme that was a proxy for health).
 This meme then spread and hence the peacock’s useless but beautiful (to us) and irresistibly alluring (to peahens) tail.